For Teachers

 scholarships

-The generosity of our philanthropic supporters allows us to offer scholarships that cover program and bus fees for schools that otherwise would not be able to attend.
+The generosity of our philanthropic supporters allows us to offer scholarships that cover programs and bus fees for schools that otherwise would not be able to attend.